PaulAdrianPupaza/PaulAdrianPupaza/README.md

-### Hola!
-Soy Paul Pupaza 👋
+Hello!
+I'm Paul Pupaza 👋
-Estudiante de 3º de Ingeniería Informática 💻
+3rd-year Computer Engineering student 💻
-Apasionado por el desarrollo web, la programación de sistemas y la creación de proyectos con impacto social 🚀
+Passionate about web development, system programming, and creating projects with social impact 🚀

-### 🛠 Tecnologías que manejo:
+🛠 Technologies I work with:
-- Lenguajes: C, C++, Java, JavaScript
+Programming Languages: C, C++, Java, JavaScript

-- Frontend: React, Tailwind CSS, Next.js
+Frontend: React, Tailwind CSS, Next.js

-- Backend: Node.js, PHP (con Composer), MySQL
+Backend: Node.js, PHP (with Composer), MySQL

-- Herramientas: Docker, Git, IntelliJ, VSCode
+Tools: Docker, Git, IntelliJ, VSCode, Android Studio

-- ### 🚀 Proyectos destacados:
+🚀 Highlighted Projects:
-- Coming soon...
+Coming soon...

-- - 🔭 I’m currently working on ...
+🔭 I’m currently working on ...

-### 🌱 En lo que creo:
+🌱 What I believe in:
-- La tecnología puede mejorar el mundo 🌍
+Technology can improve the world 🌍

-- El software debe ser inclusivo y sostenible ♻️
+Software should be inclusive and sustainable ♻️

-- Siempre aprendiendo y compartiendo 🤝
+Always learning and sharing 🤝

-### 📫 How to reach me:
+📫 How to reach me:
-Me podés contactar a través de [LinkedIn](https://www.linkedin.com/in/paul-adrian-pupaza-39697924b/) o por correo electrónico a paulpupaza004@gmail.com
+You can contact me through LinkedIn or by email at paulpupaza004@gmail.com

 <!--
 **PaulAdrianPupaza/PaulAdrianPupaza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.